Key Quote

 Technique 2 — SOUL & HEART — SPIRITUAL EQUALITY

-The words 'soulless' and 'heartless' invoke the two centres of human identity in Victorian thought: the soul (spiritual, immortal, divine) and the heart (emotional, loving, moral).
-By asking whether poverty makes her soulless and heartless, Jane argues for spiritual equality — before God, all souls are equal regardless of social position.
+The words 'soulless' and 'heartless' invoke the two centres of human identity in Victorian thought: the soulsoul — spiritual, immortal, divine and the heartheart — emotional, loving, moral.
+By asking whether poverty makes her soulless and heartless, Jane argues for spiritual equalityspiritual equality — The belief that all souls are equal in divine worth regardless of status — before God, all souls are equal regardless of social position.
 This is simultaneously a religious and a revolutionary argument.

 The implicit answer to Jane's question is 'no' — Rochester does not think her soulless.
 But the power of the passage lies in the fact that the question needs to be asked at all.
 Jane's society DOES treat the poor as if they lack souls and hearts.
 The rhetorical question exposes a truth that society prefers to leave unexamined: class prejudice functions by denying the full humanity of the disadvantaged.